 #1 Any HST.
 124 grain standard velocity is the best IMO for under 3.5" barrels because of more consistent penetration with just slightly less velocity from a 3.5" barrel compared to the Plus P version.
 3.5" or longer I would prefer the extra velocity/ME of the Plus P. Standard is Perfect also for those that do not want Plus P ammo.
 Micro 150 gr.
 I would stay away from unless needed if under 2.8" barrel perhaps, so I think regular 124 or 147 are fine, as both also perform very well.

 #2.
 Golden Saber 124 gr.
-Plus P either bonded or not, because in unbonded the lead core sabot actually penetrates deeper after shedding the jacket (perhaps when going through bone or ribs) even if older tech that isn't aesthetically pleasing to the eye.
+Plus P either bonded, Black Belt bonded, or not, because in unbonded the lead core sabot actually penetrates deeper after shedding the jacket (perhaps when going through bone or ribs) even if older tech that isn't aesthetically pleasing to the eye.
 Most seem to prefer using bonded.

 #3.
 9bple 115 gr.
-Plus P Plus only in modern high quality firearms of between 3.5-5" barrels.
+Plus P Plus only in modern high quality firearms of between 3.5-4.5" barrels.
 Real World Street Result Reports were outstanding similar to the most highly tounted .357 magnum 125 gr.
 JSPHP load.
 It is also a great value budget friendly round and except in cold conditions, can deliver 1328 fps 450 ft. lbs or more of energy on target from 3.5-4.5" barrels vs just 355 (from a 3.5" barrel) for the great performing 124 gr.
 HST!
 This round is better for wamer climates/summer/lighter clothing, as contrary to most rounds penetrates too little through very heavy clothing.

 #4.
 Gold Dot 124 gr.
-Plus P or Short Barrel Plus P a lot of people will suggest because of it's use in L.E. and it is good, but others do similarily as well at least in Gel test performance 4 layer.
+Plus P or Short Barrel Plus P a lot of people will suggest because of it's use in L.E. and it is good, but others do similarly as well at least in Gel test performance 4 layer.
 If one works L.E. or Security around vehicles where intermediate barriers like windshield glass are more likely to be encountered than 124 Plus P Gold Dots used by NYPD and others is ideal.

 The next three I put in the good, but not as good IMO as the previously listed ones, good perhaps for stored extra mags in home or car, or SHTF.